Best Christmas Markets in Europe: 25 Must-Visit Destinations

 When do Christmas markets in Europe start?

-Most markets start at the end of November and run until Christmas or the beginning of January.
+Most Christmas markets in Europe open in late November and run until Christmas or early January.

 What is the best Christmas market in Poland?

-Krakow, Wrocław, and Gdańsk are among the most popular Christmas markets in Poland.
+Krakow, Wroclaw, and Gdansk are among the most popular Christmas markets in Poland.

-Which city is best for a romantic Christmas trip?
+Which city is best for a romantic Christmas getaway?

-Paris, Colmar, or Salzburg are perfect choices for a romantic Christmas getaway.
+Paris, Colmar, and Salzburg are perfect choices for a romantic Christmas trip.

 Tips and Tricks for Your Vacation